virgili0/Virgilio/Topics/math-fundamentals.md

 ### Motivation

-Before anything else, watch [this](https://www.youtube.com/watch?v=VIbjHIGMjQM ) and [this](https://www.youtube.com/watch?v=8CX-Q0gtSp8) awesome Ted Talks :-)
+Before anything else, watch [this](https://www.youtube.com/watch?v=VIbjHIGMjQM ) and then [this](https://www.youtube.com/watch?v=8CX-Q0gtSp8) awesome Ted Talks :-)

 **The entire field of Data Science is based on mathematics and statistics.**

-This phrase shouldn't frighten you, though, because as you'll find out, you probably have much of the knowledge you need to start experimenting!
+This phrase shouldn't frighten you, although you may find out, that you probably have much of the knowledge you need to start experimenting!

 **In fact:**

-If you've done a second-degree school (you know matrices and derivatives, for example), you probably just need to refresh yourself on the things you already know and go deeper into some things you may not have seen at school.
+If you've done a second-degree school (you know matrices and derivatives, for example), you probably just need to refresh your memory on the things you already know and go deeper into some things you may not have seen at school.

-In general, if you have a scientific degree (engineering, computer science, physics, etc.), it will probably be just a review, as it will be the Calculus, Linear Algebra, and Matrix Algebra courses are suggested within this guide.
+In general, if you have a scientific degree (engineering, computer science, physics, etc.), it will probably be just a review, because in this guide _you will learn how learn_ the fundamental theory behind Calculus, Linear Algebra, and Matrix Algebra courses are suggested within this guide.

-Whatever your starting level, however, it is still recommended to go through all the resources organized here, _to make sure you do not have "fundamental knowledge holes"._
+Whatever your starting level, however, it is still recommended to go through all the resources organized here, _to make sure you do not have "gaps in your knowledge"._

 Remember to read and try to implement some ideas of the [**Virgilio's Learning Strategy - Learning to Learn**](teaching.md)